emmanuel-joseph-22/HIVYE/README.md

 I kept firebase and added state management using Pinia.
 When it comes to code styles, the project uses a mix of options API and composition API which wasn't initially intended.

-## Known bugs and ongoing development
-- like button under posts
-- light mode
-- selection of input in risk estimator quiz
-- admin